stevana/hot-swapping-state-machines2/README.md

 If we go back to the list of criteria for good upgrade support, we can see how some of the items there are more tangible now.

-For example, typed state migations means that if we change the state type from `state` to `state'` then when we migrate to old to the new state using a function `state -> state'`.
+For example, typed state migrations means that if we change the state type from `state` to `state'` then when we migrate to old to the new state using a function `state -> state'`.